chrnolte/places-conus/docs/index.rst

 ==================

 .. warning::
-   This is a draft and **beta version**.
-Its purpose is to facilitate communications with our research team, collaborator panel, data partners, and early adopters.
+   Welcome to the documentation of PLACES-FMV (CONUS).
+Thank you for your interest.
+As you discover, keep in mind that this is a draft (**beta**) document.
+Its purpose is to facilitate communications with the research team, collaborator panel, data partners, and early adopters.
 Please report errors to `chrnolte@bu.edu <mailto:chrnolte@bu.edu>`_.
 Get updates on Github: `<https://github.com/chrnolte/places-conus>`_

 .. important::
-   An initial data volume from public parcel data sources has been shared with early adopters.
-The data volume inherits the corresponding data use licenses from the most conservative of its data sources (see :ref:`Data`) and is currently not for redistribution until further notice.
+   A data volume from public sources has been shared with early adopters.
+It inherits the **data use licenses** from the most conservative of its input sources (see :ref:`Data`).
 We are working on an agreement that allows us to share the data volume at no cost with government, academic, and non-profit analysts through the Inter-university Consortium for Political and Social Research (`ICPSR <https://www.icpsr.umich.edu/web/pages/>`_).

 .. important::
    * Jul 19 - 20, 2023: data release webinar
    * Aug 4, 2023: deadline for suggestion of additional models
-   * Sep 30, 2023: all training data is deleted.
+   * Sep 30, 2023: our research team has to delete all training data (hard deadline).

 This is the **documentation** and **user's guide** for the PLACES-FMV (CONUS) data release.

-PLACES-FMV (CONUS) is a dataset of parcel-level estimates of the **fair market value (FMV) of vacant lands** in the contiguous United States (CONUS).
+PLACES-FMV (CONUS) is a data volume of parcel-level estimates of the **fair market value (FMV) of vacant lands** in the contiguous United States (CONUS).
 The estimates are derived statistically from training data of millions of vacant and "mostly" vacant land sales (2000-2021).
-Our statistical :ref:`Models` are relatively simple, scalable, and are fit at different geographic levels (county, region, state, CONUS).
+Our statistical :ref:`Models` are relatively simple, scalable, and fit at different geographic levels (county, region, state, CONUS).

 The research is conducted at Boston University's `PLACES lab <https://placeslab.org>`_ and supported by the National Science Foundation's (NSF) Human-Environment and Geographical Sciences program [#f1]_.